-This author, for example, loves blues and incorporates plants that echo that – Carex flacca ‘Blue Zinger’ spilling around the Korean spice and then repeated up the path as it approaches the Nippon daisy, a little further on before arriving at the interesting form of a bluish rue among some pink chrysanthemums, all playing against a background of blue Boulevard cypress .
-The ‘Blue Zinger’ sedge, though, invites the eye to travel along the path, exploring and reveling in the mix of textures and gentle colors.
+This author, for example, loves blues and incorporates plants that echo that – Carex flacca ‘Blue Zinger’ spilling around a Korean spice bush and repeated up the path as it approaches a Nippon daisy, then a little further on arriving at the interesting form of a bluish rue among some pink chrysanthemums, all playing against a background of blue Boulevard cypress.
+The ‘Blue Zinger’ sedge invites the eye to travel along the path, exploring and reveling in the mix of textures and gentle colors.

 And isn’t that what gardening invites us to do?
 So enjoy, explore, and select an architecturally interesting Carex for your garden.
 You won’t be disappointed.